Symmetric nonnegative forms and sums of squares: Introduction

 The sum of squares decomposition of nonnegative polynomials has been the cornerstone of recent developments in polynomial optimization.
 Following ideas of Lasserre and Parrilo, polynomial optimization problems, i.e. the task of finding $f^{*}=\min f(x)$ for a polynomial $f$, can be relaxed and transferred into semidefinite optimization problems.
 If $f-f^{*}$ can be written as a sum of squares, these semidefinite relaxations are in fact exact.
 Hence a better understanding of the difference of sums of squares and nonnegative polynomials is highly desirable.

-In \cite{B1} the first author added to the work of Hilbert by showing that the quantitative gap between sum of squares and nonnegative polynomials of fixed degree grows infinitely large with the number of variables if the degree is at least $4$.
-We now show that the gap need not be large if we enforce additional structure on the nonnegative polynomials.

 We study the case of forms in $n$ variables of degree $2d$ that are symmetric, i.e., invariant under the action of the symmetric group $\mathcal{S}_n$ that permutes the variables.
-Let $H^S_{n,2d}$ denote the real vector space of symmetric forms of degree $2d$ in $n$ variables.
-Let $\Sigma_{n,2d}^S$ denote be the cone of forms in $H^S_{n,2d}$ that can decomposed as sums of squares and $\mathcal{P}^S_{n,2d}$ be the cone of nonnegative symmetric forms.
-Choi and Lam \cite{choi} showed that the following symmetric form of degree~4

-is nonnegative but cannot be written as a sum of squares.
+Let $\R[X_1,\ldots, X_n]^S$ denote the ring of symmetric polynomials and $H^S_{n,2d}$ denote the real vector space of symmetric forms of degree $2d$ in $n$ variables.
+Let $\Sigma_{n,2d}^S$ denote be the cone of forms in $H^S_{n,2d}$ that can be decomposed as sums of squares and $\mathcal{P}^S_{n,2d}$ be the cone of non-negative symmetric forms.
+Choi and Lam \cite{choi} showed that the following symmetric form of degree~4 in $4$ variables is non-negative but cannot be written as a sum of squares:

 Thus one can conclude that $\Sigma_{4,4}^S\neq\mathcal{P}^S_{4,4}$ and therefore even in the case of symmetric polynomials the sum of squares property already fails to characterize nonnegativity in the first case covered by Hilbert's classical result.

-We show that symmetric sums of squares do not become asymptotically negligible compared to symmetric nonnegative forms for any degree $2d$.
-In the case of degree 4 we show a much stronger result: the gap between symmetric sums of squares and symmetric nonnegative polynomials vanishes asymptotically.
-This stands in sharp contrast to the general case of (non-symmetric) sums of squares and nonnegative polynomials.
-We conjecture that the difference between symmetric nonnegative polynomials and symmetric sums of squares asymptotically tends to $0$ for any fixed degree $2d$.
+These results have been recently extended by Goel, Kuhlmann and Reznick \cite{gkr} into a full characterization of equality cases between $\Sigma_{n,2d}^S$ and $\mathcal{P}_{n,2d}^S$.
+Unfortunately, there are no other interesting cases of equality beyond those covered by Hilbert's Theorem.

+The case of even symmetric forms has also received some attention.
+Choi, Lam and Reznick \cite{CLR} fully described the cones of even symmetric sextics in any number of variables, and showed that under some normalization these cones have the same limit as the number of variables grows.
+Harris \cite{harris} showed that even symmetric ternary octics are non-negative, only if they are sums of squares, providing a new interesting case of equality between nonnegative polynomials and sums of squares.
+Goel, Kuhlmann and Reznick \cite{gkr2} showed that there are no other interesting cases of equality beyond Harris' and Hilbert's results for even symmetric forms.